Home Login Sign up Profile Log out

 Bagài

-This friendly term means guy or boy.
-It’s casual and affectionate, used like dude or kid depending on the context.
+A friendly word meaning guy or boy.
+It’s casual and affectionate, like saying dude or kid, depending on the context.

 Matel